Cheena-gb/Switch-Tester-Keyholder/README-EN.md

 ## What is it?
 This product is only a keyring, but is also a switch tester.
-As this tester has sandwith-keyboard structure, its typing feel and sound is very likely to regular self-made sandwith keyboards.
+As this tester has sandwith-keyboard structure, its typing feel and sound is very likely to regular self-made sandwich keyboards.
 Hook them up with carabiner or straps, and let your favorite switches see the world.

 ## Precautions